 PRP Therapy in Cardiac Surgery – A Boon for Heart Patients

 Platelet Rich Plasma (PRP) has stepped into the limelight as the preferred treatment by athletes for treating sports injuries in the recent few years.
 However, few people are aware that its first application was in open-heart surgery.
 Or, that doctors first developed this treatment as a healing modality for using in dental care.
-But, around 50 years down the line, cardiac surgeons performing the most innovative of heart procedures continue to use PRP therapy to assist in healing.
+But, around 50 years down the line, cardiac surgeons performing the most innovative of heart procedures continue to use PRP Therapy in Cardiac Surgery.

 As the American Academy of Cardiac Perfusion (AACP) reports, doctors performing heart procedures like artery bypass and repairing or replacement of valves face many hurdles in helping patients recover well.
 Among these are uncontrolled bleeding and the risk of infections.
 These complications arise because some of the platelets in the body lose their effectiveness during surgery.
 For this reason, doctors need to rely on blood transfusions or using platelets isolated from donated blood.